ystia/yorc/doc/configuration.rst

 By default, the Orchestrator will define :

-  * an inventory group ``target_hosts`` containing the list of remote hosts, and its associated variable group ``target_hosts:vars`` configuring this behavioral parameter:
+  * an inventory group ``target_hosts`` containing the list of remote hosts, and its associated variable group ``target_hosts:vars`` configuring by default this behavioral parameter:

     * ``ansible_ssh_common_args="-o ConnectionAttempts=20"``

-  * an inventory group ``hosted_operations``  and its associated variable group ``hosted_operations:vars`` for operations that are executed on the orchestrator host, configuring this behavioral parameter:
+  * an inventory group ``hosted_operations``  and its associated variable group ``hosted_operations:vars`` for operations that are executed on the orchestrator host, configuring by default this behavioral parameter:

     * ``ansible_python_interpreter=/usr/bin/env python``